 - Flame-resistant coveralls are recommended for work in clandestine labs in the event that Bunsen burners or other gas operated, open flame heat sources are present.

 Hand protection is absolutely essential for first responders who may be handling fentanyl.
 We can help you find the best glove for your needs if you fill out this form.

 - Though glove color is a personal preference, a dark color glove may better assist with identifying and/or visualizing drug powder residue.

-It’s important to recognize that the exposure level you initially selected can change and you have to adjust your PPE accordingly.
-You may also need higher levels of PPE may also be necessary to protect responders from exposure to other chemicals that could also be present in addition to fentanyl.
+It’s important to understand that the exposure level can change and you have to adjust your PPE accordingly.
+You may also need higher levels of PPE to protect first responders from exposure to other chemicals present in addition to fentanyl.